- Why Do I Require a Completion Commitment?

-- Fill out the Client Questionnaire, or as much of it as you can.
+- Fill out the Client Questionnaire and the attached spreadsheet, or as much of it as you can.
 It's common to leave some things blank, but you need to choose guardians before we can meet.
 The more financial information you can provide at the beginning, the better, but do not let that keep you from getting started.
 We can add that information when you receive the drafts if necessary.

-- Once the documents are ready, you'll come back for a Final Signing Appointment.
+- The Final Signing Appointment.
 This meeting takes about 90 minutes.
 I'll walk you through the documents.
-You'll sign your final documents and learn about how to take care of your estate plan over time - who to give copies to, how to keep it current, and where to keep it safe.
+You'll sign them and learn about how to take care of your estate plan over time - who to give copies to, how to keep it current, and where to keep it safe.
 We will scan the binder.
 You will pick the originals up after we scan them along with a thumb drive with .pdfs of your signed documents.
 I will keep scans of your documents, but no paper copies.

-- I will give you an estimate of the cost of creating your living trust after our first meeting.
-If you qualify for one of my FLAT FEE PORTFOLIOS, I will let you know at our first meeting, after I've had a chance to get to know you and your objectives.
-My Flat Fee Portfolios are designed to provide you with peace of mind, no hassle up-front pricing, and followup to assist you in transferring your assets into the trust.
-It is a way to work together without the meter running, so that you can ask all the questions that you've got without worrying about the cost.
-(Although every once in awhile I do have to adjust the Flat Fee upward to reflect the scope of your project if it creeps up.
-Just like a 'change order' when you are remodeling.)
+- My Flat Fee Portfolios are designed to provide you with peace of mind, up-front pricing, and followup to assist you in transferring your assets into the trust.
+It is a way to work together without the meter running, so that you can ask all the questions that you've got without worrying about the cost: Flat Fee for a single person: $4400; Flat Fee for a married couple: $5800.
+I may adjust this after we meet if your project exceeds the usual scope.

-- If your project does not qualify for my Flat Fee program, or it takes longer than three months, I charge on an hourly basis, and my rate is $400/hour.
-I also charge on an hourly basis for certain complex trusts and restatements.
+- If your project does not qualify for my Flat Fee program, I charge on an hourly basis, and my rate is $475/hour.
 I prefer to work on a Flat Fee basis, and know (from experience) that you do, too.

-- All of my Trust Portfolios, either those billed on a Flat Fee or hourly basis, include a Living Trust, Wills, Durable Powers of Attorney, an Advance Health Care Directive, a Certification of Trust, and an Authorization for the Release of Confidential Health Care Information.
-All Trust Portfolios include the transfer of your residence and other California real property into the trust.
+- All of my Trust Portfolios include a Living Trust, Wills, Durable Powers of Attorney, an Advance Health Care Directive, a Certification of Trust, and an Authorization for the Release of Confidential Health Care Information.
+All Trust Portfolios include the transfer of your residence into the trust.
 I bill $ 500/deed for additional California properties.
 I do not prepare deeds for out-of-state properties but can refer you to a third party company that can assist you with that.

 - All the documents you need for a comprehensive plan: a Living Trust, Wills, Durable Powers of Attorney, an Advance Health Care Directive, a Certification of Trust, and an Authorization for the Release of Confidential Health Care Information.

-- Transfer of all of your California real property into your trust.
+- Transfer of your residence into your trust.

 - The "Customized Flat Fee" Portfolio For higher net worth estates, for those who want to leave their assets in lifetime trusts for children, for couples with non-citizen spouses, children with special needs, or those with vacation homes that they want to leave in trust, there are additional Flat Fee modules in addition to this base portfolio price.
 We will discuss this at your first meeting and you will not sign an engagement letter until the Flat Fee for your plan is determined and you agree with it.
 (Don't worry, we'll figure that out together.)